 If you hate late arrivals and no-shows and how they impact your day or having to spend so much time making confirmation calls and individual emails and texts, you need to find a way to automate the process.
 Otherwise, you’re spending too much on staff time.

 The fix: Look for salon software that automatically sends a text message reminder hours before and an email and text confirmation days before every client appointment.
 You should be able to decide exactly when the communications are sent with a simple one-time setup.
-With such an efficient system, you can virtually eliminate late arrivals and no-shows and delete the need to make confirmation calls or manually text or email clients.
+With such an efficient system within your salon management software, you can virtually eliminate late arrivals and no-shows and delete the need to make confirmation calls or manually text or email clients.

 Now that you have identified areas that need improvement, take a little time to retool some of your processes and make other small changes so that your salon or spa is running more efficiently in the long run.